 Having a high risk pregnancy or going into labour early is quite different from a 'normal' birth, obviously it's best if baby isn't born too soon and close monitoring is crucial to keep both mum and baby safe - this is a time when things can change in a heartbeat and every minute matters.
 Instead of having a couple of days in hospital to give birth and recover you'll probably be in for a long ride.
 With this in mind, the list below is far more comprehensive than the usual checklists for your hospital bag.
 For mums on bed rest, facing a long NICU stay or having to transfer to a hospital away from your home town, there are a few extras you might want to pack for making your days slightly less boring and a little more comfortable!

 Not everything on this list is an essential item, and depending on how long you’ll be away from home you might need add more of some things to get you through.

 - Toothbrush and Toothpaste, a small bottle of Mouthwash is helpful for bed rest.

 - Hair Brush/Comb and several Hair Ties

 - Body Wash

-- Deodorant - try to use one that isn’t highly fragranced because baby needs to be able to recognise your unique scent
+- Deodorant - use one that isn’t highly fragranced because baby needs to be able to recognise your unique scent

 - Face or gentle Body Wipes - an essential for feeling refreshed if you’re not allowed up for a shower!